neondatabase/neon/docs/rfcs/025-generation-numbers.md

 The flow of deletion becomes:

-1. Enqueue in memory: build up some deletions to write out a deletion list
+1. Enqueue in memory: build up some deletions to write out a DeletionList
-2. Enqueue persistently by writing out a deletion list, storing the attachment generations for each timeline with layers referenced in the list.
+2. Enqueue persistently by writing out a DeletionList, storing the attachment generations for each timeline with layers referenced in the list.
-3. Validate the deletion list by calling to the control plane, and persist some record that the list is valid (or rewrite it to remove invalid parts).
+3. Validate the DeletionList by calling to the control plane, and persist some record that the list is valid (or rewrite it to remove invalid parts).
 4. Delete the keys that were enqueued with a generation that passed the validation in the previous step